...

 Read more

 BAKU, Azerbaijan, October 30.
 Azerbaijan's Baku will host the grand festival "Fly to Baku.
 Art Weekend.
-Sense the Future NOW," bringing together art, culture, and ecology from October 31 through November 2, Trend reports.
+Sense the Future NOW," bringing together art, culture, and ecology from October 31 through November 2.

 The project is organized by the Heydar Aliyev Foundation and the IDEA Public Union in partnership with the Ministry of Culture of Azerbaijan, with Vice President of the Foundation and founder of IDEA, Leyla Aliyeva, as the project’s initiator.